maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <translation>Fazer Prune da memória de blocos para</translation>

 YES
-The translation is partially incorrect and inconsistent.
-The English phrase "Prune block storage to" refers to reducing or trimming the blockchain data stored to a specified size, commonly called "prune" in technical contexts.
-The word "Prune" should be translated or adapted consistently rather than left in English.
-Also, "memória de blocos" ("block memory") is not an accurate or common term for "block storage."
-A better term is "armazenamento de blocos."
+The translation is not natural and does not use the proper term in Portuguese.
+"Prune" is left untranslated, and "memória de blocos" should be "armazenamento de blocos".
+Also, the phrase in English is incomplete, but the translation unnecessarily capitalizes "Prune" and adds "Fazer".

 Correct translation:
-"Reduzir o armazenamento de blocos para"
+Reduzir o armazenamento de blocos para
-or
-"Poda do armazenamento de blocos para" (if you want to retain the technical term "prune" as "poda").
 ```

 ```